brookin8/brookin8.github.io/_posts/2017-10-01-JavaScript Testing and APIs.markdown

   **2.** var general = results.weather[0].description

-You hear a lot about RESTful APIs these days, too.
-Twitter, Facebook, and Google all use RESTful APIs.
-While we didn't really cover this topic, I did a little bit of independent research on my own.

-I'm a 'why?' person, so from what I gather it exists mainly to standardize URLs and API structure to reduce the learning curve when working on a new project.
-It also can be used with any language, and each request is a new, seperate thing (no data is stored on the server between requests).
-I think that the main value lies in having a predictable framework to work with, and scalable, interchangeable servers.
-Because I am still very much on square one with this one, I'll just recommend a good source I found: https://www.sitepoint.com/developers-rest-api/.

 <br>
 ### **JavaScript Testing: Mocha & Chai**
 Setting up a JavaScript testing framework is a great way to avoid refreshing your browser a hundred times.

-It's also a great way to build in a check to make sure you hit all of your requirements (or 'user stories' in Scrum terms) early on.
+It's also a great way to build in a check to make sure you hit all of your requirements (or 'user stories' in Scrum terms) early on, or verify that a change over here didn't somehow break functionality over there.

-You can use testing frameworks to test individual functions in your code one by one, and print all of the combined results out on a webpage.
-Anything function passes your test criteria will have some type of intuitive designation (in this case a green checkmark next to the cases that passed), and anything that fails will also be clearly called out (a red x).
+At a basic level, you can use testing frameworks to run through functions in your code one by one and print all of the combined results out on a webpage.
+Any function that passes your test criteria will have some type of intuitive designation (in this case a green checkmark next to the cases that passed), and anything that fails will also be clearly called out (a red x).

 We used Mocha and Chai this week to do our testing.